Autoworkers reach a deal with Ford, a breakthrough toward ending strikes against Detroit automakers

 “We told Ford to pony up, and they did,” President Shawn Fain said in a video address to members.
 “We won things no one thought possible.”
 He added that Ford put 50% more money on the table than it did before the strike started on Sept.
 15.

-UAW Vice President Chuck Browning, the chief negotiator with Ford, said workers will get a 25% general wage increase, plus cost of living raises that will put the pay increase over 30%, to above $40 per hour.
+UAW Vice President Chuck Browning, the chief negotiator with Ford, said workers will get a 25% general wage increase, plus cost of living raises that will put the pay increase over 30%, to above $40 per hour for top-scale assembly plant workers by the end of the contract.

 Typically, during past auto strikes, a UAW deal with one automaker has led to the other companies matching it with their own settlements.